SixLabors/ZlibStream/readme.md

 ### Current Benchmarks

+The following benchmark was designed to highlight the difference in compression of sparse data.

+Notes.
+- DeflateStream uses a different (and vastly superior) compression for level 1 which we should investigate.
+It is unknown how compression level 2 performs using that implementation as it is not possible to configure.
+- DeflateStream produces a 34% larger file at compression level 6.
+- DeflateStream does not allow compression levels > 6.
+No improvement by other libraries for compression level 9.

 |             Method | Compression |                  Mean |               Error |              StdDev |                Median | Ratio | RatioSD |    Bytes |     Gen 0 |     Gen 1 | Gen 2 |  Allocated |
 |------------------- |------------ |----------------------:|--------------------:|--------------------:|----------------------:|------:|--------:|---------:|----------:|----------:|------:|-----------:|
 | SharpZipLibDeflate |           1 |   969,242,100.0000 ns |  15,807,210.1065 ns |  14,012,680.0296 ns |   967,734,750.0000 ns |  1.00 |    0.00 | 16315059 | 3000.0000 | 1000.0000 |     - | 49047200 B |